 In addition to the market vendors, many of the stores and restaurants bring their goods and food outside, adding to the fun atmosphere.
 Visitors who love a Bohemian vibe and creative merchandise should make it a point to visit.

-Dates: November 16 to December 23, 2024
+Dates: November 14 to December 23, 2025

 Christmas Village Campus University of Vienna

 For students, there are plenty of drinks stands with more tables than we found at any other market.
-The list of drink options is also impressive—mulled wine, mulled cider, mulled beer, and mulled gin alongside a catalog ranging from hot orange rum punch to Jaegermiester.
+The list of drink options is impressive—mulled wine, mulled cider, mulled beer, and mulled gin alongside a catalog ranging from hot orange rum punch to Jaegermiester.
 They’re all served in some of the cutest mugs we came across at the markets.
 We couldn’t resist trying the bratapfelpunsch, a mix of apple juice, apple brandy, vanilla, cinnamon, and other spices designed to taste like baked apples

 Grab some churros, empanadas, or a pulled pork sandwich to sop up some of the alcohol.